Understanding Your Social Security Award Letter

 You might be lucky enough to have Social Security approve your disability claim at the initial application stage.
 In this case, you would receive a disability approval letter a month or two after the state disability agency (DDS) has made its decision.
 But first, DDS has to send your file back to Social Security for final processing before Social Security can send the award letter, called a "Notice of Award."

-It takes DDS anywhere from three to six months to make the initial decision before they can send the file back to Social Security.
+It takes DDS anywhere from four to eight months to make the initial decision before they can send the file back to Social Security.
+As of early 2026, the average processing time for an initial decision was 189 days (a little over six months).
+(SSA Initial Processing Times, March 2026.)

 How Long Does It Take to Get an Approval Letter at the Reconsideration Stage?